databendlabs/databend/docs/doc/30-reference/20-functions/120-other-functions/humanize-size.md

 title: HUMANIZE_SIZE
 ---

-Returns the readable size with a suffix(KB, MB, etc).
+Returns the readable size with a suffix(KiB, MiB, etc).

 ## Syntax